elmtree-askmo/cloudcannon-app/content/learn/economics/how-does-the-wto-engage-in-outreach-to-enhance-cooperation-and-awareness-with-ngos-and-international-organizations.md

 url: /learn/economics/questions/how-does-the-wto-engage-in-outreach-to-enhance-cooperation-and-awareness-with-ngos-and-international-organizations
 score: -1.0
 related_article1:
-    id: 159678
+    id: 159667
-    title: What are the main objectives of the World Trade Organization (WTO) in promoting global trade rules and economic growth?
+    title: >-
+        How does the IMF ensure the stability of the international monetary system through surveillance?
     subject: Economics
-    url: /learn/economics/questions/what-are-the-main-objectives-of-the-world-trade-organization-wto-in-promoting-global-trade-rules-and-economic-growth
+    url: /learn/economics/questions/how-does-the-imf-ensure-the-stability-of-the-international-monetary-system-through-surveillance
 related_article2:
-    id: 159677
+    id: 159679
-    title: What is the financial structure of the World Bank, including the roles of the IBRD, IDA, and IFC?
+    title: >-
+        How does the WTO negotiate trade rules to reduce trade barriers and support economic development?
     subject: Economics
-    url: /learn/economics/questions/what-is-the-financial-structure-of-the-world-bank-including-the-roles-of-the-ibrd-ida-and-ifc
+    url: /learn/economics/questions/how-does-the-wto-negotiate-trade-rules-to-reduce-trade-barriers-and-support-economic-development
 related_article3:
-    id: 159675
+    id: 159678
-    title: What types of financial assistance does the World Bank provide to support development projects?
+    title: >-
+        What are the main objectives of the World Trade Organization (WTO) in promoting global trade rules and economic growth?
     subject: Economics
-    url: /learn/economics/questions/what-types-of-financial-assistance-does-the-world-bank-provide-to-support-development-projects
+    url: /learn/economics/questions/what-are-the-main-objectives-of-the-world-trade-organization-wto-in-promoting-global-trade-rules-and-economic-growth
 related_article4:
+    id: 159673
+    title: >-
+        What are the main goals of the World Bank in terms of ending extreme poverty and promoting shared prosperity?
+    subject: Economics
+    url: /learn/economics/questions/what-are-the-main-goals-of-the-world-bank-in-terms-of-ending-extreme-poverty-and-promoting-shared-prosperity
+related_article5:
     id: 159675
+    title: >-
-    title: What types of financial assistance does the World Bank provide to support development projects?
+        What types of financial assistance does the World Bank provide to support development projects?
     subject: Economics
     url: /learn/economics/questions/what-types-of-financial-assistance-does-the-world-bank-provide-to-support-development-projects
-related_article5:
-    id: 159673
-    title: What are the main goals of the World Bank in terms of ending extreme poverty and promoting shared prosperity?
-    subject: Economics
-    url: /learn/economics/questions/what-are-the-main-goals-of-the-world-bank-in-terms-of-ending-extreme-poverty-and-promoting-shared-prosperity
 ---

 &nbsp;